Learning Implicitly with Noisy Data in Linear Arithmetic: Empirical Analysis

 The implicit PAC approach and the explicit IncaLP approach differ in how they reach this goal: in the PAC model, we directly compute the optimal objective value from positive examples using OptimisePAC.
 In contrast, the IncaLP approach first creates an SMT model from positive and negative examples.
 Using standard MaxSMT techniques, we can then find the optimal objective value within the model.

 We ran tests on all four problems.
-For each test, we had 10 independent runs on increasing sample sizes from 50 to 500 and increasing dimensions from 2 to 4, if applicable.
-We have 50\% positive and 50\% negative samples.
-To ensure reproducibility, we ran each test with the seed 111921.
-The hardware we used was an Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz, with 16 GB of RAM running Scientific Linux 7.6.
+For each test, we had 20 independent runs on increasing sample sizes from 50 to 500 and increasing dimensions from 2 to 4, if applicable.
+We used 50\% positive and 50\% negative samples.
+A timeout of 30 minutes was set for each run.
+To ensure reproducibility, we ran each test with the seed 1613 (a numerical encoding of ``PAC").
+The hardware we used was an Intel Core i7-6700 3.40GHz, with 16 GB of RAM running Ubuntu 20.04.

 As for parameter settings, we chose the SelectDT heuristic for the IncaLP approach, as it is the most appropriate according to their paper.
 We also ran our experiments using the same initial configurations as their released code.
 We set the accuracy for OptimisePAC to 60, which is the number of times our intervals are divided by 2.
 The reason being that we can match the accuracy of double precision floating-point values, which is about $2^{-53}$.